Applying through UCAS – a guide for parents of international studentsby Judith Charlton

 If your child used all five of their course choices in their application, but hasn’t received any offers – or none they want to accept – they can still find available places through UCAS Extra, or UCAS Clearing.

-UCAS Extra: This service will open on 23 February 2023 and close on 4 July 2023, the day before Clearing starts.
+This service will open on 28 February 2024 and close on 4 July 2024, the day before Clearing starts.

 Using UCAS Extra your child can add new course choices to their application.
 There is no limit to the number of choices they can add, but they can only add them one at a time.
 They must wait for each university to reach a decision before they add another.

-UCAS Clearing: This process matches students with vacancies on university degree programmes.
-Clearing will open on 5 July 2023 and run until mid-October.
+This process matches students with vacancies on university degree programmes.
+Clearing will open on 5 July 2024 and run until mid-October.

-Your child can use Clearing as long as they:
+Your child is eligible to use Clearing if they:

 They will be able to contact universities direct via the Clearing hotlines advertised on their websites to discuss course vacancies.